zulip/zulip/docs/contributing/commit-discipline.md

     Co-developed-by:
     Tested-by:

-and there's no fixed list; people invent others.
+But there's no fixed list; people invent others.

-When inventing a label for a metadata line like this, note the formatting style: hyphens (`-`) instead of spaces, and in sentence case (i.e. capitalized only at the beginning).
+When inventing a label for a metadata line like this, note the formatting style: hyphens (`-`) instead of spaces, and in sentence case (i.e., capitalized only at the beginning).
+Your block of credits should appear at the end of your commit message.
+Separate them from your commit description with a blank line:

+    docs: Give credit where credit is due.

+    This commit corrects the docs to reflect contributions by multiple people.

+    Co-authored-by: Greg Price <greg@zulip.com>
+    Reviewed-by: Anders Kaseorg <anders@zulip.com>

 #### Formatting guidelines